-One of the highlights of the World Championships will be the men’s pole vault.
+One of the most awaited events of the World Athletics Championships is be the Men’s pole vault final.
 Mondo Duplantis is sure to be eyeing more history with another world record attempt but first he’ll have to secure the win against a strong field that could include USA’s world and Olympic silver medallist Chris Nilsen.

 There are seven finals with plenty of memorable moments in store.
-In the decathlon it all comes down to the 1500m, where Damian Warner, Kevin Mayer and Simon Ehammer will hope to be in the running for medals.
+In the decathlon it all comes down to the 1500m, where Damian Warner and Kevin Mayer will hope to be in the running for medals.

 The 4x100m finals are always full of thrills and spills.
 Provided all has gone to plan in the qualification round, the Jamaican women's 4x100m team, which could feature the trio of Shelly-Ann Fraser-Pryce, Elaine Thompson-Herah and Shericka Jackson, will hope to win the battle but will likely be up against another strong US quartet.